Course description

 Facilities

-The Manchester Institute of Education (MIE) is located in the University's Ellen Wilkinson Building, which is centrally located on the University's Oxford Road campus, close to the Main Library, Alan Gilbert Learning Commons and the Students Union.
-Here you will find all of your teaching staff and support staff.
+The Manchester Institute of Education (MIE) is based in the University's Ellen Wilkinson Building, centrally located on the University's Oxford Road campus, close to the Main Library, Alan Gilbert Learning Commons and the Students' Union.
+Here you'll find all your teaching staff and support staff as well as a place to relax with fellow students.

 Disability support